daviddwlee84/LeetCode/README.md

 ### Symbols

 * Difficulty:
   * Harder: ▲
   * Same: -
   * Easier: ▼
 * Important: *
 * Good: 👍

 ### Abbreviation

 * Algorithm
   * DP - Dynamic Programming
   * DC - Divide and Conquer
 * Data Structure
   * HT - Hash Table
   * BST - Binary Search Tree
 * Others
   * BM - Bit Manipulation

+> Naive means the first thought of mine (usually a little better than Brute-Force, but may need to be optimized.)

 ### Remark

 * Catagory
   * `Catagory1, Catagory2, ...`
   * Usually record in Data Structure.
 (The Algorithm strategy will be noted in the Method field)
   * Code will be put in the main catagory folder (i.e. the first one).
   * Some catagory may be the Related Topic tags marked by LeetCode.
   * TODO: Most of the categories need to be updated.
 (The date before 2018/9/22)

 |Number | Difficulty | Problem | Date | Category | Method-TimeComplexity | Remark | TODO |
 |-------------:|-------------|-------------|-------------|-------------|-------------|-------------|------|